 The name Stumpjumper is synonymous with mountain biking.
-The new 2019 Specialized Stumpjumper range of bikes was released with much anticipation and fanfare in April.
+The new 2019 Specialized Stumpjumper range of bikes was released with much anticipation and fanfare in April of 2018.
 The Stumpjumper ST Comp Carbon 29 is the big-wheeled, short-travel, version of this do-it-all trail bike, with 120mm of rear and 130mm of front wheel travel.
 Three testers rode the Stumpjumper ST for five weeks throughout the trails of northern California and western Nevada to determine its strengths and weaknesses.
 We found it to be a generally well-rounded performer and an especially spirited climber that preferred speed on the descents.
 At slower speeds up or downhill, especially in tight technical sections, we found the handling to be sluggish and somewhat awkward.
 That said, if you're looking for a long-legged, XC-oriented, trail bike, that excels on smoother trails and eats up the climbs, the Stumpjumper ST Comp is a great option at a reasonable price point.

 Specialized Stumpjumper ST Comp Carbon 29 2019 Review